-- Same ilk, core tenet of Stoicism*: There’s stuff you can change in the world, and stuff you can’t.
+- Core tenet of Stoicism: There’s what you can change in the world, and what you can’t.
 You shouldn’t care about the stuff you can’t change, cuz that just makes you sad and it’s pointless.
 Just focus on what you can change.

-Stoicism, big part is training your mind through premeditated pessimism (fearsetting as Tim Ferriss would say).
+You can train your mind through premeditated pessimism (fearsetting in Tim Ferriss parlance).

-- They both sound good in theory but both would have you not bat an eyelash at your firstborn child dying a horrific death in front of you.
-If you reached their pinnacle of detachment.
+- Both philosophies are sound in theory but both would have you not bat an eyelash at your firstborn child dying a horrific death in front of you.
+If you've reached their pinnacle of detachment.

-- Also in terms of psychology.
-You could use Buddhism as a copout to get out of being attached to loved ones.
-That’s not healthy (obviously) see avoidant attachment style.
+- Also, you can use Buddhism as an excuse to not be attached to loved ones.
+That’s not healthy (obviously), see avoidant attachment style.